TomDDG/ZXPicoMD/README.md

 In order to get the ZXPicoMD working with real hardware you need to replace the BOB-12009 level shifter.
 Unfortunately the BOB interferes with the data output from the real Microdrive and lacks the OE pin which would put it into high impedence mode.
 During testing it worked fine with a vDrive in place of real h/w as the signal strength is much stronger and therefore wasn't affected by the BOB.

-To fix this you can simply replace the BOB with 3 1N4148 diodes as shown in the image below (note the cathode line at the top HV side)
+To fix this you can simply replace the BOB with 3 diodes (I've tested 1N4148 but BAT43 maybe better as voltage drop isn't as high, however, these are untested) as shown in the image below (note the cathode line at the top HV side)

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/diodes.png "Hardware Mod")